Hello, I’m Jameson

-I utilize several different therapies with my clients (PCT, SFT, CBT, ACT - yes, that's a lot of letters and I'm happy to tell you more about these if you like!) from my education and ongoing training on issues related to anxiety and trauma.
+I utilize several different therapies with my clients (PCT, SFT, CBT, ACT – yes, that’s a lot of letters and I’m happy to tell you more about these if you like!) from my education and ongoing training on issues related to anxiety and trauma.
 According to research, one of the best therapies to treat anxiety and trauma is called CBT (Cognitive Behavior Therapy).
 CBT has been very exciting for me to utilize with my clients because I can see how much it makes a difference for people.
 So many times I have seen people experience an unhealthy or even “impossible” way of living; not knowing what the healthy thing to think or do was, but they never felt it was real or validated.
-After use of CBT, they are able to see through a difference lens, better understanding how to move forward with hope.
+After the use of CBT, they are able to see through a different lens, better understanding of how to move forward with hope.

 I also enjoy, and have experience working with individuals with Anxiety Disorders and Trauma:

 • Social Anxiety Disorder

 • Interpersonal Violence